huyaqdev/DevOps_Microservices/README.md

-# DevOps_Microservices

 ## Project Overview

 In this project, you will apply the skills you have acquired in this course to operationalize a Machine Learning Microservice API.
 Project using a pre-trained model that could predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.

 ### Project Tasks